Must-See Tokyo: 13 Things Every Visitor Should See

 This is one of the busiest intersections in the world, which periodically halts 10 lanes of traffic to allow an absolute mob of tourists and locals to cross.
 Although it is crowded (to say the least), you can't miss this while in Tokyo.

-For some fun while in Tokyo, partake in the national pastime - Karaoke (the Japanese word for listen).
+For some fun while in Tokyo, partake in the national pastime: Karaoke (the Japanese word for listen).
 There are a plethora of bars and restaurants with machines, and there are almost always English song options.
 Be sure to take it seriously, as the Japanese do.
-Ask a local to recommend a favorite karaoke bar.
+Ask one of our local experts to recommend their favorite karaoke bar.

 People watch in the colorful Harajuku district, which is the absolute center of Kawaii in Japan.
-We recommend getting the best spots from a local.
+We recommend getting the best spots from one of our Heroes.

 This famous Buddhist temple is a symbol of Tokyo, and all visitors should come and pay their respects.
 It is the oldest temple in Tokyo (completed in 628).